Maximvolk/fix-layout/README.md

 2. Mac OS

 ### P.S.
 This script could have been done more easily using clipboard python library.
-This was done to avoid problems with dependencies (for easy binding to a keyboard shortcut).
+Program is based on terminal commands to avoid problems with dependencies (for easy binding to a keyboard shortcut).